rackerlabs/docs-core-infra-user-guide/cloud-intro/core-infrastructure.rst

          your request.*

-   *Cloud Servers, Cloud Networks, Cloud Images, and Cloud Block Storage are the
+   *Cloud Servers, Cloud Networks, Cloud Images,
-   Rackspace cloud's core infrastructure.From the Cloud Control Panel, you can send a request to the API for a cloud service.
+   Cloud Block Storage, and Cloud Files are the Rackspace cloud's core infrastructure.
+From the Cloud Control Panel, you can send a request to the API for a cloud service.
    The service processes
    your request.*